Generic Name: histrelin (implant) (his TREL in)

-Since histrelin is given as an implant by a healthcare professional, it does not have a daily dosing schedule.
+Since histrelin is given as an implant, it does not have a daily dosing schedule.

 The implant should not be left in your arm for longer than 12 months.
 Call your doctor when it is time for your implant to be removed.

 Since the histrelin implant contains a specific amount of the medicine, you are not likely to receive an overdose.